 Parti Goldendoodles combine two coat colors which are equally distributed.
 50% of their coat is white, while the other half is any color acceptable for the breed.

 Most Goldendoodles with this coat pattern are developed through multi-generational breeding.
-This is why there aren’t two parti pups who look similar.
+This is why parti pups will have distinct appearances from each other.

 Tuxedo Goldendoodles are named as such because the white markings on their body are concentrated on their chest and legs.
 This creates the impression that they are wearing a tuxedo.

 Merle Goldendoodles can either be classic or watercolor.
-Classic merle pups usually have some blue or chocolate patchworks or tickings on their body like the Doodle above.
+Classic merle pups usually have some blue or chocolate patchwork or tickings on their body.

 Meanwhile, watercolor merles which are harder to come across, also have some tickings on their coat.
 They are distinct from the former because their coat lightens as they age.

-Brindle Goldendoodles have dark patterns on their skin which resemble tiger stripes.
-As seen in the picture, most of them have light base hairs, which makes their stripes stand out.
+Brindle Goldendoodles have dark patterns on their skin, which resemble tiger stripes.
+Most of them have light-base hairs, which makes their stripes stand out.

 What Is the Most Popular Goldendoodle Color?

-I mentioned a few sections back that the last color to be recognized for Poodles is apricot.
-The fame it gained as the latest color for the breed has also influenced the cross between the Golden Retrievers and Poodles.
+The fame it gained as the latest color for the breed is also reflected in its cross between the Golden Retrievers and Poodles.

-The most popular Goldendoodle color is apricot, followed by cream and red.
+This is followed by cream and red.
 Sables are also in demand even though they are not of the same level as the three shades mentioned above.